MichalKhoa/freeCodeCamp---Scientific-Computing-with-Python---projects/README.md

 # Budget App

 This is the boilerplate for the Budget App project.
 Instructions for building your project can be found at https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/budget-app

-This doesn't pass all the test, but here I'm not quite sure why as the output looks the same and the test doesn't really show what's wrong.
-Basically it just doesn't 100% match the expected output.